-Each class has children of mixed abilities who are supported by their class teachers, Nursery Nurses, Higher Level Teaching Assistants, Teaching Assistants and Bi-lingual Teaching Assistants.
+Each class has children of mixed abilities who are supported by their class teachers, Nursery Nurses, Higher Level Teaching Assistants and Teaching Assistants.

 School starts at 8.45am and finishes at 3.15pm

-We have a large range of after school activities every night.
+We have a large range of after school activities available every night.